Abée Castle

 Abée Castle (Château d'Abée) is a fortified château in the municipality of Tinlot, Liège Province, Wallonia, Belgium.
 The present building dates from the 18th century, but incorporates parts of a medieval structure.

+Information

+The castle belonged to the d'Abée family then to the Blehens family.
+In 1565, Jean de Blehen died without legitimate heirs and the ownership of the castle was given to Henri d'Eynatten, who was the Lord of Tinlot.
+The castle stayed in the family until the 18th century.